zecellomaster/the-projection-room/2021 MLS/2021 MLS Forecast.md

 ### Next Matches
 <iframe id="igraph" align="center" scrolling="yes" style="border:none;" seamless="seamless" src="https://zecellomaster.github.io/tprdatarepo/2020%20MLS/NextGames.html" height="625" width="100%"></iframe>

 *What's "SIWI"?* : The "**S**hould **I** **W**atch **I**t?" rating is a measure of how interesting a game could be depending on both how evenly matched the two teams are and how good they are compared to the rest of the leauge.
 A high SIWI indicates two strong teams are facing off while a low SIWI indicates two weak teams, or a good team and a weak team are clashing.
-The heightest possible score is a 100, while the lowest score is 25.
+The highest possible rating is a 100, while the lowest score is 25.

 ### Completed Matches
 <iframe id="igraph" align="center" scrolling="yes" style="border:none;" seamless="seamless" src="https://zecellomaster.github.io/tprdatarepo/2020%20MLS/FinishedGames.html" height="600" width="100%"></iframe>